-ECVAP 5.1 Retain and protect agricultural lands through adherence to the policies contained in the exception is provided allowing limited changes from the Agriculture designation to be processed and approved.
+ECVAP 5.1 Retain and protect agricultural lands through adherence to the policies contained in the Agriculture section of the General Plan Land Use Element.
+ECVAP 5.2 Refer to the General Plan Certainty System in the General Plan Administration Element.
+An exception is provided allowing limited changes from the Agriculture designation to be processed and approved.